Ldn2016/team-8/README.md

 Alzheimer's Research UK inspired chatbot can be messaged via Facebook page.
 The chatbot responds with an appropriate command which gradually simulates the ongoing dementia disease processes.

+## Function

+DementiaBot replies to messages on Facebook and provides the user with a series of selections.
+Simulation tries to replicate ongoing dementia progress.
+The user decides the desired selection and continues to chat with the bot until the finishing message appears.

 ## Credits

 * Anton Todorov